richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 :::image type="content" source="../media/engage/admin/config-and-connect-11.png" alt-text="Select the M365 Native Mode tab.":::

 After logging in to the external network, after you execute the external network upgrade step, you see the **M365 Native Mode** option in admin settings.
-Select this tab and follow its instructions to complete the M365 Native Mode alignment.
+To complete the M365 Native Mode alignment, select this tab and follow its instructions.

 :::image type="content" source="../media/engage/admin/config-and-connect-12.png" alt-text="Instructions for M365 Native Mode configuration.":::